WHY GOTCHA BOOKS?

 It’s a fact that childhood literacy levels (especially for boys) are on the decline.
 Gotcha Books is here to help reverse that trend and inspire children, especially reluctant readers to enjoy their reading.

-Andrew is a parent to two adventurous boys and knows first-hand the power of good storytelling.
-An accomplished scriptwriter and filmmaker he has always been fascinated by myths and history.
+Andrew is a parent of two adventurous boys and knows first-hand the power of good storytelling.
+An accomplished writer, communicator and filmmaker he has always been fascinated by myths and history.
 Andrew loves hanging out with his kids, kicking the footy, going surfing and pondering difficult questions such as, ‘what would you do in a Zombie Apocalypse?’
 He also has a cat called Zeus.

 Michael is a primary school teacher with a love for storytelling, playing guitar, and drawing funny pictures on the white board.
 He will happily abandon a maths lesson in order to get his class to write stories and act them out.
 His students have been begging him to write a book for ages and hopefully this will keep them occupied while he enjoys his coffee in the staff room.